 GPT-3 can do sentiment and emotional analysis in addition to topic identification.
 It also turned out to be more accurate at topic identification than the model we were using for Viable Fit.

 For business teams to quickly and easily get summarizations from customer feedback data, we built a system made up of four components.

 1. Data ingestion & processing

-Viable is set up to ingest text-based customer feedback from common survey and helpdesk tools via a direct integration, a “Zap” from Zapier, or manually through our ingress endpoint.
-Upon ingestion, both our in-house system and GPT-3 process the data.
-GPT-3, specifically, also assigns both a sentiment and emotion to each data point based on its context.
+Viable is set up to ingest text based customer feedback from common survey and helpdesk tools via a direct integration, a “Zap” from Zapier, or manually through our ingress endpoint.
+Upon ingestion, both our own models and GPT-3 process the data to identify topics and insights, and then assign both a sentiment and emotion to each data point based on its context.

 Our in-house system facilitates data import and management.